MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

      - vbnet
    products:
      - dotnet-core
+     - dotnet
+     - dotnet-standard
+     - aspnet
+     - aspnet-core
+     - ef-core
    ---
    ```

-   The `languages` collection should include only those languages available for your sample.
+   - The `languages` collection should include only those languages available for your sample.
+   - The `products` collection should include only those products relevant to your sample.

 Except where noted, all samples build from the command line on any platform supported by .NET Core.
 There are a few samples that are specific to Visual Studio and require Visual Studio 2017 or later.
 In addition, some samples show platform specific features and will require a specific platform.
 Other samples and snippets require the .NET Framework and will run on Windows platforms, and will need the Developer Pack for the target Framework version.